paulwizviz/llm-api-examples/README.md

 # Overview

-This project shares my references, knowledge and working examples to writing applications that interacts with Large Language Model.
+This is an educational project demonstrating techniques writing applications that interacts with Large Language Model (LLM).

 ## Topics